-Keeping our refugee support services running through the coronavirus pandemic
+Keeping our refugee support services running through the Covid-19 pandemic

 The future of the Hackney centre that supports refugees and asylum seekers was uncertain – but hard-working staff and volunteers worked their magic to keep things moving

-When the UK went into nationwide lockdown, the team at our refugee centre in Hackney, London worried that they would have to start turning people away.
+When the UK went into the first nationwide lockdown in March 2020, the team at our refugee centre in Hackney, London worried that they would have to start turning people away.

 “It all happened very quickly,” said Gloria, the centre’s service manager.
 “When we didn’t know whether we could remain open or not, I bought some Tesco vouchers which we gave to people, just to tell them ‘That’s in case we have to close, there’s some vouchers there that will last you a while.’”